Efficient Bernoulli factory MCMC for intractable posteriors: Discussion

 \section{Discussion}

-Motivated by Bernoulli factories, we introduce a family of MCMC acceptance probabilities for intractable target distributions\footnote{An \texttt{R} package that implements the Bernoulli factories is here: \texttt{https://github.com/dvats/portkey}}.
-We argue that the (flipped) portkey two-coin algorithm is a robust alternative to the two-coin algorithm; when the two-coin algorithm is efficient, the portkey two-coin algorithm is essentially similar to the two-coin algorithm, but when the two-coin algorithm is computationally infeasible, the portkey two-coin algorithm is significantly more stable, having a smaller mean execution time.
+Motivated by Bernoulli factories, we introduce a family of MCMC acceptance probabilities for intractable target distributions\footnote{An \texttt{R} package that implements the Bernoulli factories is here: \texttt{https://github.com/dvats/portkey} and complete reproducible codes for our examples can be found here: \texttt{https://github.com/dvats/PortkeyPaperCode}.}.
+We argue that the (flipped) portkey two-coin algorithm is a robust alternative to the two-coin algorithm; when the two-coin algorithm is efficient, the portkey two-coin algorithm is essentially similar to the two-coin algorithm.
+However, when the two-coin algorithm is computationally infeasible, the portkey two-coin algorithm is significantly more stable, has a smaller mean execution time, and allows for larger proposal variances.
 The resulting Markov chain is exact and for values of $\beta$ close to 1, the loss in statistical efficiency is small compared to the gain in computational efficiency.
 Moreover, tuning the portkey Barker's sampler is far easier since feedback from the algorithm is significantly faster than the original Barker's sampler.

 Finally, the (portkey) two-coin algorithm finds immediate use in Bayesian inference for diffusions and jump-diffusions, as illustrated in Section~\ref{sec:wright_fisher_diffusion} and Bayesian models with intractable priors.
 To implement these algorithms more generally requires reasonable bounds on the target distribution.
 We believe the solution to this is to construct local bounds compatible with these algorithms and this makes for important future work.